Djivs/BrainFuckStudio/README.md

 # BrainFuckStudio [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/Djivs/BrainFuckStudio/blob/master/LICENSE)

+# Work in progress!!!
+Some info is out-of-date(will fix it in day/2)

 Best 2020 development environment for the BrainFuck programming language

 Supports working with files, personal interface customization and working with interpreter